flyGetHu/webserver-template/README.md

 # Rust Web Server Template

-This is a high-performance, modular Rust web server template project based on `axum`.
+This is a high-performance, modular Rust web server template project based on **Salvo**.
 It aims to provide a modern, enterprise-grade, and easy-to-use starting point for developers migrating from backgrounds like Java/Kotlin.

 ## Table of Contents